BioBuzz by Workforce Genetics

 Multiple Baltimore, Maryland Locations

 Johns Hopkins’ Technology Ventures FastForward incubator program has strategic hubs across Baltimore.
-The program is designed to provide healthcare, drug development, manufacturing and IT startups with a coordinated suite of resources that can propel growth and get them to market.
-The program currently supports approximately 100 startup ventures.
+The program is designed to provide healthcare, drug development, manufacturing, and IT startups with a coordinated suite of resources that can propel growth and get them to market.

-In FY2018, FastForward helped the creation of eight startups and saw more than $451 million in follow-on funding raised by 31 startups.
-Notable FastForward startups include Gemstone, Pathovax, Avidea Technologies and Renalert, among others.
+In FY2021, FastForward helped the creation of 18 startups and its portfolio of companies raised $768 in venture funding.
+Notable FastForward startups include Gemstone, Pathovax, Avidea Technologies, and Renalert, among others.

-FastForward has a suite of services for their startups to help them to focus on their business and gain the knowledge and guidance they need to succeed.
-Services range from mentoring, access to students and researchers, and an onsite stock-room managed by Thermo Fisher.
+FastForward has a suite of services for their startups to help them focus on their business and gain the knowledge and guidance they need to succeed.
+Services range from mentoring, access to students and researchers, and an onsite stock room managed by Thermo Fisher.

 Applicant Requirements/Details: You can start an application here